dragonfly-science/docker.dragonfly.co.nz/README.md

 ```
 docker run -it --rm --net=host --user=$$(id -u):$$(id -g) -v$$(pwd):/work -w /work DOCKER CMD
 ```
-where DOCKER is the name of the docker that you want to run, and CMD is the CMD that you want to be executed when the docker starts.
-This mounts the current directory into a directory called `work` and the `CMD` will be run with the same user and group as in the host.
-Make sure that you write any files that you want to keep somewhere under the work directory, otherwise you wll loose them when the docker finishes.
+where `DOCKER` is the name of the docker that you want to run, and `CMD` is the command that you want to be executed when the docker starts.
+This mounts the current directory into a directory called `work` and the command will be run with the same user and group as in the host.
+Make sure that you write any files that you want to keep somewhere under the work directory, otherwise you wll lose them when the docker finishes.

 # Rolling your own docker